 Many car drivers get frustrated when sharing the road with commercial semi-trucks, as trucks move slowly and take longer to switch lanes.
 However, don’t let this impatience drive you into reckless habits.
 You need to take extra caution when commuting alongside trucks as truck accidents are often catastrophic, especially for the passengers in the smaller car.
-Explore safety tips when sharing the road with semi-trucks below.
+Learn about the most important semi-truck safety tips below.
 If you have had an accident with a semi-truck call one of our St. Louis truck accident lawyers today.

 Stay Clear Of Blind Spots